faurehu/Intercom-AI-Extension/README.md

 #### Option B
 ![Option B](http://i.imgur.com/9baxjlG.jpg)
-A hover on top of a TrueAI button next to the reply button would make the text appear in the editor.
+A hover on top of a button next to the reply button would make the text appear in the editor.
 It would cost a click to accept and then another one to accept.
 It wasn't ideal since that place is sometimes taken by the 'Reply and Close' button when there's text in the editor.

 #### Option C
 ![Option C](http://i.imgur.com/QXziXtZ.jpg)
-A switch that when active would automatically show TrueAI's suggestions, and it could be turned off.
+A switch that when active would automatically show services's suggestions, and it could be turned off.
 This way users could just click reply to immediately send, edit the suggestion or turn off the suggestions.
 I chose this one.

 When switching on it should immediately fetch the suggestion (rather than turning the plugin on and then reloading the page).
 When turning off the plugin, it should delete the message in the editor only if the message was one suggested.